joaopfonseca/business-cases-21-22/BC4_crypto_forecasting/README.md

-Investments4Some is aware of the lack of sophistication of the average investor, and is well aware of the potential of Machine Learning methods to anticipate market trends and increase the expected returns of their invesments.
+Investments4Some is aware of the lack of sophistication of the average investor, and is well aware of the potential of Machine Learning methods to anticipate market trends and increase the expected returns of their investments.
 They know that with a good enough forecasting model, they could more accurately predict market prices and anticipate trends.
 As such, Warner Buffer and Gil Bates, partners of Investments4Some, have asked you to build them a forecasting model in order to predict the daily value of